SecureCloudEngr/docker-gimme-aws-creds/README.md

 # docker-gimme-aws-creds
-Docker setup to get the gimme-aws-cred for okta authentication running
+Docker setup to install gimme-aws-cred for okta authentication